nlangellier/s3path/docs/interface.rst

 Division Operator with PureVersionedS3Path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The division of `PureVersionedS3Path`_ instances will yield the following types:
+The division of `PureVersionedS3Path`_ instances with other objects will yield the following types:

 * ``PureVersionedS3Path / PureVersionedS3Path -> PureVersionedS3Path``
 * ``PureS3Path / PureVersionedS3Path -> PureVersionedS3Path``